-Millions of employees are injured at work each year and thousands of work accidents result in serious injuries and death.
-Employees who are injured at work are entitled to compensation for their injuries.
+Millions of employees are injured at work each year and thousands of these accidents result in serious injuries and death.
+Employees who are injured while on the job are entitled to compensation for their injuries.
 In death cases, families may be entitled to compensation.
-Depending upon the circumstances of the injury, injured employees may be entitled to compensation through either the workers' compensation system, or a personal injury lawsuit, or both.
+Depending upon the circumstances of the injury, the hurt person may be entitled to compensation through the workers’ compensation system, a personal injury lawsuit, or both.
 Employees who have suffered a work injury should seek the advice of a law firm that is well-recognized for its experience and expertise in injury cases.
-It is important that the firm has the resources and knowledge required to identify and litigate all of the available claims to help ensure that the worker receives the optimum compensation and benefits to which he or she is entitled.
+It is important that the firm has the resources and knowledge required to identify and litigate all of the available claims.
+This will help ensure that the worker receives the optimum compensation and benefits to which he or she is entitled.

 Generally, employees may not sue their employers for injuries sustained on the job.
-The employee's sole remedy is to pursue a workers' compensation claim.
-This is known as the "exclusive remedy rule."
-There are notable, but few, exceptions to this rule.
-An employee may, for example, sue an employer for its intentional misconduct, as in the asbestos cases, in which employers knew of the harmful effects of asbestos in the workplace, but failed to remove the hazard or warn the employees.
-Another exception to the exclusive remedy rule is the so-called "punch-press exception."
+The employee’s sole remedy is to pursue a workers’ compensation claim.
+This is known as the “exclusive remedy rule.”
+There are a few notable exceptions to this rule.
+An employee may, for example, sue an employer for intentional misconduct, as in asbestos cases, in which employers knew of the harmful effects of asbestos in the workplace, but failed to remove the hazard or warn the employees.
+Another exception to the exclusive remedy rule is the “punch-press exception.”
 This was put into law to allow damages against employers who, in order to increase manufacturing production, removed punch press guards designed for the safety of employees.
 The danger that the removal of these safety mechanisms caused resulted in numerous limb amputations and other catastrophic injuries to workers.
-Other than these limited exceptions, an employee injured at work is restricted to a workers' compensation claim against the employer.
+Other than these limited exceptions, an employee injured while working is restricted to a workers’ compensation claim against the employer.

-The workers' compensation system is designed to ensure that injured workers receive fixed monetary awards for their work-related injuries or illnesses, without having to litigate their claims in court.
-Employers generally carry workers' compensation insurance to compensate workers for work-related injury and illness claims.
-Employees are not required to prove fault on anyone's part to receive benefits.
+The workers’ compensation system is designed to ensure that injured workers receive fixed monetary awards for their work-related injuries or illnesses without having to litigate their claims in court.
+Employers generally carry workers’ compensation insurance to compensate their employees for any injury and illness claims.
+Employees are not required to prove fault on anyone’s part to receive benefits.

 If you are injured at work, you should notify your employer of the injury as soon as possible.
 You should report the injury in writing and keep a copy of the report for your records.
 You should also file a claim for workers’ compensation as soon as possible.
 Immediately reporting the injury and quickly filing a claim help ensure that your benefits will start promptly.
 As with all injury claims, there are time limitations and filing requirements that need to be met if a worker is to pursue his or her rights.